ActivisionGameScience/ags_conda_recipes/README.rst

 ==========================

 Before starting, find the most spartan machine possible.
 Really annoy yourself.
-I started with this barebones CentOS5 vagrant box:
+A Windows or Mac box will work fine for now, but I started with this barebones CentOS5 vagrant box:
 http://tag1consulting.com/files/centos-5.9-x86-64-minimal.box.

 It has no ``git`` and no ``java`` (let alone ``javac``, ``mvn``, or ``ant``).